alexverner/ser322-final-project/README.md

 ## Environment
-You will need a web server which can use PHP (such as Apache) as well as PHP itself and MySSQL installed and configured correctly.
+You will need a web server which can use PHP (such as Apache) as well as PHP itself and MySQL installed and configured correctly.
 Depending on your system, copy the PHP files in /php to a location served up by your web server.